liormizr/s3path/s3path_interface.rst

 ========

 S3Path provide the following methods in addition to pure paths methods.
+This method will raise `ValueError`_ if the path isn't absolute.
 Many of these methods can raise an `botocore.exceptions.ClientError` if boto3 call fails (for example because the path doesn't exist).